Smokex365/SpeedDial-FVD-Cleansed/README.md

 # SpeedDial-FVD-Cleansed
 This is a "forked" version of the [Speed Dial [FVD] - New Tab Page](https://chrome.google.com/webstore/detail/speed-dial-fvd-new-tab-pa/llaficoajjainaijghjlofdfmbjpebpa?hl=en).
 Since the developer, nimbus had decided to start doing ad redirects I've decided to remove them.
 If they get their act together or Google removes/forces them to stop then I'll remove this.

+Currently based on verion 81.2.6.

 Current Modifications:
 * Removed Ad redirects
-* Changed default search to Google
+* Changed default search to Google for now
 * Started on adding on-dial search for more sites

 To-do: